RlVlZ/MicroCorruptionWriteUps/0x09_Montevideo.md

 0101 0101 0111 1111
 1010 1010 1111 1111

-This gives us 557f and aaff.
+This gives us 0x557f and 0xaaff.
 So I want to move one of this value into a register, let's say r10, and it with the other value, and push the result on the stack before calling our interrupt.
 Let assemble those instructions :

 ![Imgur](https://imgur.com/VllFSnx.png)